ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 Target specific code of silicon partners who wish to have SPM capabilities must:

 - Implement a list of functions which are being called by SPM code.
-- Call other functions supplied by ARM.
+- Call Arm callback functions declared and documented in the HAL header files.

 The HAL can be logically divided into two different fields: